 In this section we prove Theorem 1.
-The idea is the following.
-Fix two arbitrary initial states ρ and τ .
+The rough idea is the following.
+Fix two arbitrary initial states $\rho$ and $\tau$ .
 Our goal is to show that after applying the noisy circuit, the state of the output qubit is nearly the same with both starting states.
-Equivalently, we can define $\delta = \rho - \tau$ and show that after applying the noisy circuit to δ , the "state" of the output qubit is essentially 0 (the noisy circuit is a linear operation, and hence there is no problem in applying it to δ , which is the difference of two density matrices).
-In order to show this, we will examine how the coefficients of δ in the Pauli basis develop through the circuit.
+Equivalently, we can define $\delta = \rho - \tau$ and show that after applying the noisy circuit to $\delta$ , the "state" of the output qubit is essentially 0 (notice that we can view the noisy circuit as a linear operation, and hence there is no problem in applying it to $\delta$ , which is the difference of two density matrices).
+In order to show this, we will examine how the coefficients of $\delta$ in the Pauli basis develop through the circuit.
 Initially we might have many large coefficients.
 Our goal is to show that the coefficients of the output qubit are essentially 0.
 This is established by analyzing the balance between two opposing forces: noise, which shrinks coefficients by a constant factor (as in Observation 4), and gates, which can increase coefficients.
 As we saw in Observation 2, unitary gates preserve the sum of squares of coefficients.
 They can, however, "concentrate" several small coefficients into one large coefficient.
 One-qubit operations need not preserve the sum of squares (a good example is the gate that resets a qubit to the $|0\rangle$ state), but we can still deal with them by using a known characterization of one-qubit gates.
-This allows us to bound the amount by which one-qubit gates can increase the Pauli coefficients, and (roughly) shows that the gate that resets a qubit to $|0\rangle$ is "as bad as it gets".
+This characterization allows us to bound the amount by which one-qubit gates can increase the Pauli coefficients, and very roughly speaking shows that the gate that resets a qubit to $|0\rangle$ is "as bad as it gets".

-We introduce some terminology.
+Before continuing with the proof, we introduce some terminology.
 From now on we use the term qubit to mean a wire at a specific time, so there are (T+1)n qubits (although during the proof we will also consider qubits that are located between a gate and its associated noise).
 We say that a set of qubits V is consistent if we can meaningfully talk about a "state of the qubits of V" (see Figure 1).
 More formally, we define a consistent set as follows.
 The set of all qubits at time 0 and all its subsets are consistent.
 If V is some consistent set of qubits, which contains all input qubits IN of some gate (possibly a one-qubit identity gate), then also $(V \setminus IN) \cup OUT$ and all its subsets are consistent, where OUT denotes the gate's output qubits.
 Note that here we think of the noise as being part of the gate.
-For a consistent set V and a state (or more generally, a Hermitian matrix) ρ , we denote the state of V when the circuit is applied with the initial state ρ , by ρ_V .
-In other words, ρ_V is the state one obtains by applying some initial part of the circuit to ρ , and then tracing out from the resulting state all qubits that are not in V.
+For a consistent set V and a state (or more generally, a Hermitian matrix) $\rho$ , we denote the state of V when the circuit is applied with the initial state $\rho$ , by $\rho_V$ .
+In other words, $\rho_V$ is the state one obtains by applying some initial part of the circuit to $\rho$ , and then tracing out from the resulting state all qubits that are not in V